andygout/ner-commodities/README.md

 #### `data/ft-articles-validation.txt`
 - This file follows the same format as used for [`ft-articles-training.txt`](#dataft-articles-trainingtxt)
 - The file includes **500 unique articles**: 25 articles for each of the 20 commodities
+- The UUIDs of articles used for this file can be seen in the [FT articles validation set wiki](https://github.com/andygout/ner-commodities/wiki/FT-articles-validation-set)

 ---

 #### `data/ft-articles-test.txt`
 - This file follows the same format as used for [`ft-articles-training.txt`](#dataft-articles-trainingtxt)
-- The file includes **500+ unique articles**: 25 articles for each of the 20 commodities, plus some additional articles with commodities not included in `commodities-patterns.json` (to see if the model has learned to identify other commodities), and others with occurrences of homonyms of the name of the commodity to test for false positives, e.g.
+- The file includes **500 unique articles**: 25 articles for each of the 20 commodities
-  - cattle -> Cattle's PLC: a British consumer finance company
-  - gold -> Yamana Gold: Canadian gold mine and established producer
-  - rice -> Condoleezza Rice: Former United States Secretary of State
+- The UUIDs of articles used for this file can be seen in the [FT articles test set wiki](https://github.com/andygout/ner-commodities/wiki/FT-articles-test-set)

 ## References